 Arriving at the office

 Covid-19 Self-Assessment forms must be completed by all office personnel on returning to work.

+An employees office working rota will be compiled to reduce the number of employees that will be in the office at any one time.

 All persons entering the office must have their body temperature taken.
 Stand within the delineated area in the main entrance lobby, press the timer stand for 15 seconds, clear and clean timer and hands with sanitiser.

-Phased start and finish times will be introduced to reduce the number of personnel within the office at any one time.
-This may mean some office personnel working in the mornings and then working from home and some working from home in the mornings then coming to the office in the afternoon.
-This new timetable will be organized prior to work commencing, to ensure everyone is clear on their office working times.
+All person entering the office on a daily basis must follow this procedure on a daily basis.

-The protocol to work from home where possible will be slowly phased out as the return to the office continues for staff in the oncoming weeks.
-If anyone has any issues with returning to work in the office you must speak to your line manager to discuss.
+The protocol to work from home will be discussed and a decision will come from the directors and if anyone has any issues with returning to work in the office you must speak to your line manager to discuss.

 Individual hand cleaning / sanitizing facilities with min 60% alcohol will be available at the entrance doors to the office.
 The reception glass panel to remain closed and all persons entering the building must use the hand sanitizer in the reception area, especially after touching the in / out name board in the main reception area.